icg-gravwaves/lisa_premerger_paper/_sources/Search/Template_Banks/README.md

 done
 ```

-We split this using a scheduler, but the script runs relatively quickly, so this is not necessarily needed.
+We split / loop over this using a scheduler, but the script runs relatively quickly, so this is not necessarily needed.

+These are also provided in [this folder](.) in the git repo